nestjs/docs.nestjs.com/content/techniques/caching.md

 The default expiration time of the cache is 5 seconds.

-You can manually specify a TTL (expiration time) for this specific key, as follows:
+You can manually specify a TTL (expiration time in seconds) for this specific key, as follows:

 ```typescript
 await this.cacheManager.set('key', 'value', { ttl: 1000 });